The Best Man Holiday: Plot

+15 years after his blockbuster debut novel, Harper Stewart has writer's block and financial difficulties from being laid off from NYU and fertility treatments for his now-pregnant wife Robyn.
+Harper's agent suggests he write a biography of his former best friend and New York Giants superstar Lance Sullivan, who is set to retire.
+Though on speaking terms, Lance keeps Harper at a distance.
+Harper reluctantly agrees to do it, but in secret.
-Mia Sullivan, Lance's wife, has invited the old gang for Christmas: Harper Stewart and his pregnant wife Robyn, Julian "Murch" Murchison and wife Candace Sparks, her best friend Jordan Armstrong and boyfriend Brian McDonald, Quentin "Q" Spivey, and Shelby Taylor.

-Shelby is on the hit The Real Housewives TV show franchise, and now a prominent reality television star.
+Meanwhile, Lance's wife Mia has invited Harper, Robyn and the rest of the gang for Christmas: Julian "Murch" Murchison and wife Candace Sparks, her best friend Jordan Armstrong (and Jordan's white boyfriend, Brian McDonald), Quentin "Q" Spivey, and Shelby Taylor.
+Shelby is a prominent reality television star on the hit The Real Housewives franchise.
 Q is a successful brand manager, heavily connected to prominent celebrities.

-Years after his debut novel, Harper has writer's block and financial difficulties as he was let go from NYU, as well as Robyn has difficulty in conceiving.
-His agent suggests he write a biography of his former best friend Lance, poised to retire from football.
-Though on speaking terms, Lance keeps him at a distance.
-Harper reluctantly agrees to do it, but in secret.

-The Murch family now includes two girls and Julian runs a renowned school with former stripper Candace as his head of admissions.
+Jordan is a producer at MSNBC, winning several Emmys.
+Julian runs a renowned school with former stripper Candace as his head of admissions.
 His main donor abruptly pulls his funding from the school when he learns of Candace's past.
-Then Julian finds a YouTube video of her stripping and accepting money for sex at a fraternity party, which he shows Q.
+Julian finds a YouTube video of her stripping and accepting money for sex at a fraternity party, which he desperately tries to hide from Candace and the rest of the gang.

-All arrive, the first time together in 14 years.
-At dinnertime, as the friends catch up, old tensions resurface.

-As Brian leaves for his family's annual Christmas gathering in Vermont, Jordan tells him that, while she loves him, she does not need him.
-He retorts that 'Everybody needs somebody'.

-One evening the gang has a good time, with the men dancing and lip-syncing to "Can You Stand the Rain" which Mia sees has worked to patch up old wounds between Lance and Harper.
-Another night Harper finds Mia downstairs vomiting blood, so she admits her terminal cancer diagnosis and asks him to help Lance accept it.
+As the friends catch up, old tensions resurface.
+Harper awkwardly attempts to mend his friendship with Lance while discreetly gaining research for the biography.
+Shelby presses Murch to rekindle their relationship in the wake of his and Candace's marriage.
+Robyn struggles to bond with Jordan, knowing her history with Harper.
+During a pajama party, the gang has a good time, with the men dancing and lip-syncing to New Edition's "Can You Stand the Rain", which Mia sees has worked to patch up old wounds between Lance and Harper.
+Harper later finds Mia downstairs vomiting blood; she admits her terminal cancer diagnosis and asks him to help Lance accept it.

-At breakfast the next morning, Q and Shelby accidentally switch phones and she finds Candace's video.
+The next morning, Q and Shelby accidentally switch phones and she finds Candace's video.
 She tries to coerce Julian into resuming their relationship but he refuses.
 Soon afterwards, Candace confronts Shelby, leading to a physical altercation after which Candace leaves with the kids.
 Later, she returns and reconciles with Julian.
+When Brian has to leave to visit his family in Vermont for Christmas, Jordan dismissively states that she doesn't need him.

 The ladies are preparing for a spa day when Mia collapses.
 This forces Harper to tell everyone about Mia's condition and everyone is supportive.